busterwood/Caching/README.md

 # Caching
 A low memory overhead read-through cache implemented using generations.

-The `GenerationalCache<TKey, TValue>` is a read-though cache used for caching items read from an underlying data source.
+The `GenerationalReadThroughCache<TKey, TValue>` is a read-though cache used for caching items read from an underlying data source.

 ## Usage

-`GenerationalCache<TKey, TValue>` implementes the `ICache<TKey, TValue>` interface, which has the methods such as:
+`GenerationalReadThroughCache<TKey, TValue>` implementes the `IReadThroughCache<TKey, TValue>` interface, which has the methods such as:
 * `Maybe<TValue> Get(TKey key)` tries to get a value for a key
 * `Task<Maybe<TValue>> GetAsync(TKey key)` tries to get a value for a key asynchronusly
 * `Maybe<TValue>[] GetBatch(IReadOnlyCollection<TKey> keys)` tries to get the values associated with some keys